KLEF-ompg-ECE/genetic-algorithms-Lahari1004/README.md

 **Compare the three plots.
 What happens when mutation is too low?
 Too high?
 (3–4 sentences)**
 *Hint: Too low = no diversity, may get stuck.
 Too high = random search.
 What is the sweet spot?*
 ```
-When mutation is too low (0.01), the algorithm improves early but quickly gets stuck due to low diversity.
-When mutation is too high (0.30), the search becomes more random and improvements are slower, while a moderate rate (0.05) balances exploration and convergence.
+When the mutation rate is very low (0.01), the algorithm improves quickly at first but then gets stuck because the population loses diversity.
+With a moderate mutation rate (0.05), the algorithm balances exploration and exploitation and converges smoothly.
+When the mutation rate is very high (0.30), the search becomes more random and convergence is slower, although it may still find a good solution.
 ```

 **Which mutation_rate gave the best result?
 Why do you think that is?**
 ```
-The mutation rate of 0.30 gave the best final value (78).
-This may happen because the higher mutation introduces more diversity in the population, allowing the algorithm to explore more possible combinations and eventually find a slightly better solution.
-However, it also causes slower convergence compared to the moderate mutation rate.
+The mutation rate of 0.30 produced the best final value of 78.
+The higher mutation introduces more diversity into the population, which helps the algorithm explore more combinations of items.
+This allowed the algorithm to discover a slightly better solution than the other mutation rates.
 ```

 ---